andr1976/HydDown/README.md

 Consult the [manual](https://github.com/andr1976/HydDown/raw/main/docs/MANUAL.pdf) for a more rigorous explanation of the software, the implemented methods, and its usage.
 Further, the manual also contains a few validation studies.

+## Citing HydDown

+Please cite the following reference:

+Andreasen, A., (2021).
+HydDown: A Python package for calculation of hydrogen (or other gas) pressure vessel filling and discharge.
+Journal of Open Source Software, 6(66), 3695, https://doi.org/10.21105/joss.03695

 ## Demonstration
 The easiest way to explore the capability of HydDown is the [streamlit app](https://hyddown-jltaqjxtrsflh2famtkgsj.streamlit.app/).
 This version allows calculation of: